mariosn-phys/dns-matlab-gpu/README.md

-# couette-dns-matlab-gpu
+# dns-matlab-gpu
 A MATLAB Script that performs Direct Numerical Simulations (DNSs) of plane Couette turbulence in a plane parallel, streamwise and spanwise periodic 3D domain.

+The main executable files are in the folder 'Scripts/':
+The NL3D_Couette_gpu_on_RK3.m script version supports simulations of Couette and Poiseuille ( constant pressure gradient) Set up with a coarse grid Couette flow case at R=3000

+The NL3D_Poiseuille_gpu_on_RK3.m script version supports simulations of Couette and Poiseuille ( constant pressure gradient or mass flux)
+Set up with a coarse grid Poiseuille flow case at R=3250

-The provided script can be run on CPU or GPU by switching off or on the igpu flag at the beginning.
+The provided scripts run on CPU or GPU by switching off or on the igpu flag at the beginning.

+Initial fields for different cases are provided in the folders found in 'Data/'.
+The parameters of these simulations can be found in the 'parameters.mat' file in each folder.

+Different grid resolution in x and z is automatically adjusted when loading a file.
+To modify the wall-normal resolution of the initial velocity field, an interpolation script is provided (Scripts/Change_wall_normal_res.m).
+A folder 'Files/' should be created to output the modified initial fields
+(or select a different path).

+Basic one- and two- point statistics can be acquired with the 'Avg_statistics_plot.m' script found in the 'Post_Scripts/' folder.
+This script calls a function for plotting slices of the velocity field.
+It is possible to calculates the spectra of wall-normal planes by commenting the appropriate section in the 'measure_plot_ener.m' script.

+The required functions to run these scripts are found in the folder ('Functions/')

-The folders contain the required functions ('Functions/'), initial fields for Re600, Re2250 and R3000(coarse grid) simulations ('Data/Rex/'), a script to acquire basic one and two point statistics ('Post_Scripts/Avg_statistics_plot.m'), the main executable (Scripts/NL3D_Couette_gpu_on_RK3.m) and a script to modify the wall-normal resolution of the initial velocity field (Scripts/Change_wall_normal_res.m).
+The folders contain the required functions ('Functions/'), initial fields for Re600, Re2250 and R3000(coarse grid) simulations ('Data/Rex/'), a script to acquire basic one and two point statistics ('Post_Scripts/Avg_statistics_plot.m'), and a script to modify the wall-normal resolution of the initial velocity field (Scripts/Change_wall_normal_res.m).
 A folder 'Files/' should be created to output the modified initial fields (or select a different path).